 Any personal information you enter into the Microsoft Account Recovery system will only be stored and used for the purpose of account recovery.

-We advises that you enter at least two of these methods (phone and personal email are recommended) however, three would ensure that you were always able to choose the best option for you at the time (just in case you leave your phone at home that day).
+We advise that you enter at least two of these methods (phone and personal email are recommended) however, three would ensure that you were always able to choose the best option for you at the time (just in case you leave your phone at home that day).
 Find out more, including how to re-set your password or unlock your account.

 You are expected to check your Canterbury Christ Church University emails regularly.
 This is how CCCU will contact you with regards to your registration, your assessments and other important topics related to your studies.